OCA/l10n-germany/l10n_de_location_nuts/README.rst

 NUTS Regions for Germany
 ========================

-This module allows to import NUTS locations for Germany.
+This module allows to relate German state NUTS level 2 locations with German states defined by localization.

-* German states (NUTS level 2) as Partner State
+* German states (NUTS level 2) related with Partner State
-* German districts (NUTS level 3) as Partner Substate
-* German regions (NUTS level 4) as Partner Region

 Installation